 Birds Screaming for Attention

 Bird screams can worsen over time because many people naturally react to their bird screaming by yelling back.
-But this yelling back only reinforces your screaming bird.
-When you scream at your bird to be quiet or stop, they think you are both yelling and they are getting attention so they do it more.
+This yelling back only reinforces the screaming—when you scream at your bird to be quiet or stop, they think you are both yelling and they are getting attention so they do it more.

 Substitute Your Bird's Screaming Behavior